-Steal sensitive data: There are websites that collect, store, process or use confidential data such as account credentials, payment cards, health records or personally identifiable information.
+Steal sensitive data: Some websites collect, store, process, or use confidential data such as account credentials, payment cards, health records or personally identifiable information.
 Websites using sensitive data should go through a penetration test to detect vulnerabilities and provide a remedy in order to lower the occurrence of a data breach.

 Learn: Hackers constantly try to enhance their skills by discovering new vulnerabilities, testing the latest exploits in the wild or practicing newly learned skills in a real-world environment.
-Attackers mostly target the smaller companies as they often have very less or even no security, thus giving attackers the opportunity for testing out the most recent exploits and developing new hacking skills.
+Attackers mostly target smaller companies as they often have very less or even no security, thus allowing attackers to test out the most recent exploits and develop new hacking skills.

 In today's digital age, websites are becoming prone to security breaches because of the increasing number of cybercrimes.
 Web security is extremely vital, especially for web applications or websites dealing with confidential, or protected information.
 New security methods are developing in order to match the wide range of vulnerabilities that come into existence.